hackgvl/nights/.github/ISSUE_TEMPLATE/logistics---check-in.md

 ---
 name: Logistics - Check-in
-about: Describe this issue template's purpose here.
+about: Template for organizing check-in logistics for HG Nights
 title: 202_ Q_ Event - Logistics - Check-in
 labels: nights
 assignees: allella, pamelawoodbrowne

 ---

-See our earlier [Promotion](https://github.com/hackgvl/nights/issues?q=check-in+in%3Atitle+is%3Aissue) issues for past notes and context.
+See our earlier [Logistics - Check-in](https://github.com/hackgvl/nights/issues?q=check-in+in%3Atitle+is%3Aissue) issues for past notes and context.

 ## Tasks (At the Event Venue)
 - [ ] Setup a check-in table with pre-printed name tags (Jim will bring name tags)